bbauska/W3Cx-5of5/README.md

 [**https://codepen.io/w3devcampus/pen/OpYNBE**](https://codepen.io/w3devcampus/pen/OpYNBE)

-<h5>Second version that uses a new JavaScript syntax called \"promises\":</h5>
+<h5>Second version that uses a new JavaScript syntax called &quot;promises&quot;:</h5>

-This is another way of saying, \"Please, browser, try to give me access to the webcam, **THEN** when the webcam is ready, please tell me so that I can display its stream in a \<video\> element.
-Otherwise, send me an alert\". (note that we\'ve put the alert in a comment in the CodePen below).
+This is another way of saying, &quot;Please, browser, try to give me access to the webcam, **THEN** when the webcam is ready, please tell me so that I can display its stream in a &lt;video&gt; element.
+Otherwise, send me an alert&quot;. (note that we&apos;ve put the alert in a comment in the CodePen below).

 ![](./images/image409.png){width="5.0in"